baisiK/R4P3_GroupAssigner/vBulletinAddon/README.md

 Edit file includes/Teamspeak3/config.php with your teamspeak settings

 How to use:
-Create an account on your vbulltin forum.
+Create an account on your vbulletin forum.

 Connect to teamspeak